Your legal rights as a worker: Where they come from

 - a collective agreement – that is, between two or more employees, and one or more employers, and one or more unions.

-The terms of your employment agreement include not just what is in the written agreement but also any extra terms that you and your employer agree on verbally.
+The terms of your employment agreement include what is in the written agreement, plus any extra terms that you and your employer agree on verbally, and any policies that your employment agreement refers to.

 Does my employer have to give me a written agreement?

 Your boss must keep a signed copy of the agreement.
 They must also give you a copy, if you ask for one.
-If they breach those rules, the Employment Relations Authority can order them to pay a penalty.
+If they breach those rules, the ERA can order them to pay a penalty.

 You have legal rights as an employee even if you don’t have a written employment agreement, because a verbal agreement between you and your employer is still legally valid.